 Similar to Dyno Bot, make sure that Mee6 has a higher authority role than the roles you’re granting.

-The only other ways to add an auto-role feature is to create a bot yourself that does the deed.
+The only other way to add an auto-role feature is to create a bot yourself that does the deed.
 You can add your own special spin on things that will allow certain milestones to be met to achieve a new role or any other way you can think to add one.
 The limit is your creativity, coding ability, and understanding of the Discord API.

-These two proposed bots are just very popular and so meaning that they’re likely to continue to receive support and evolve as time goes on.
+These two proposed bots are very popular meaning that they’re likely to continue to receive support and evolve as time goes on.
 If you have any special requests for additional features, you can reach out to the support teams for either Dyno Bot or Mee6, on their Discord Support servers.